o3de/o3de.org/content/docs/user-guide/features/assets/pipeline/processor.md

 However, if you aren't using the game or Lumberyard Editor, you can exit Asset Processor by right\-clicking its icon in the notification area on the Windows taskbar or the macOS menu bar\.

-Asset Processor can also serve files directly to running console games so that the assets aren't required to be present on the game device\.
+Asset Processor can also serve files directly to devices, avoiding copying assets aren't required to be present on the game device\.
 This is called virtual file system \(VFS\) and is required for live reloading to work on those platforms\.
 For more information, see [Live Reloading and VFS](/docs/user-guide/features/assets/live-reloading.md)\.

 ## Modifying the Asset Processor Configuration File {#asset-pipeline-processor-config}